About Us

 Digital Curator, Weatherhead East Asian Institute, Columbia University

-M.A. in Digital Humanities
+M.A. in French

 Digital Humanities Librarian, Vietnam Studies Center, Fulbright University Vietnam